 Exit 5 will continue to provide access to the long-term parking lot, the Port Authority said.

 In August 2016, the Transportation Security Administration began advising passengers flying out of LaGuardia to arrive at least two and a half hours before their departure after the administration said it had witnessed a rise in delays due to the airport’s reconstruction.

 LaGuardia Gateway Partners said it would closely monitor traffic around the airport, which is primarily accessed via car.

-Stewart Steeves, CEO of LGP, said he is confident that shuttle services, and alternative parking and pick up lots will be successful in reducing traffic at the airport, though the group will “remain diligent” and open to further mitigation.
+Stewart Steeves, CEO of LGP, has said he is confident that shuttle services, and alternative parking and pick-up lots will be successful in reducing traffic at the airport, though the group will “remain diligent” and open to further mitigation.

 “LaGuardia Gateway Partners has worked around the clock with the Port Authority, construction managers, engineers, and other airport officials to assess, address and improve the traffic situation,” Steeves said in a statement.
 “We have set up a joint traffic command center to monitor traffic and manage traffic flow.”

 With Lauren Cook, Lisa L. Colangelo and William Murphy